petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 ## Data paths
 For each session there are two main paths that the Cell Explorer uses, a basepath and a clusteringpath (relative to basepath).

 The basepath contains the raw data and session level files.
-The data in the basepath should follow this naming convention: `sessionName.*`, e.g. `sessionName.dat` and `sessionName.lfp` (lowpass filtered and downsampled.
+The data in the basepath should follow this naming convention: `sessionName.*`, e.g. `sessionName.dat` and `sessionName.lfp` (low-pass filtered and down-sampled.
 The lfp file is automatically generated in the pipeline if necessary).
 The metadata is stored in a `sessionName.session.mat` file located in the basepath.
 The clusteringpath contains the spike data, including cell metrics.
 The cell metrics are all stored in a cell_metrics struct/file.

 ## Data structures
 Each type of data is saved in its own Matlab structure, where a subset of the structures are inherited from [buzcode](https://github.com/buzsakilab/buzcode).